 11. Dried Fish Snack

-Chewy, savoury and comes in fun strips – the Dahfa Fish Snack (available on Shopee Supermarket) is also referred to colloquially as the “cuttlefish snack”.
+Chewy, savoury and comes in fun strips – the Dahfa Fish Snack is also referred to colloquially as the “cuttlefish snack”.
 It’s not so much a snack for fish – would be pretty detrimental if it was.
 In reality, this so-called fish snack is actually just a snack made with fish meat and cut into strips.
 It’s a rather muted fishy taste that’s not overpowering at all; pretty addictive!

 12. Rice Cracker